Inpatient vs Outpatient Drug Rehab

 5. Journaling and Reflection:

 • Inpatient Focus: Incorporate journaling and self-reflection into your daily routine.
-Writing down thoughts, feelings, and progress can enhance self-awareness, offer insight into personal growth, and serve as a useful tool to track changes throughout the treatment process.
+Writing down thoughts, feelings, and progress can enhance self-awareness, offer insight into personal growth, and serve as a valuable tool to track changes throughout the treatment process.

 6. Integration of Holistic Therapies: